 Frequent Absences Or Tardiness

-Frequent absences or tardiness in the workplace can be indicators of addiction when they’re accompanied by changes in behavior, appearance, and performance.
+Frequent absences or tardiness in the workplace can be indicators of addiction when accompanied by changes in behavior, appearance, and performance.

 Erratic attendance might result from seeking drugs, taking drugs, or recovering from their effects, or it could be due to the employee’s lack of awareness of the time due to the effects of drugs and alcohol.